-Proscenium is a multi-year project by James Batchelor and Collaborators that expands the choreographic and spatial tools for the proscenium stage.
+PROSCENIUM researches and expands the choreographic and spatial tools for the proscenium stage.

-In Proscenium, the theatre itself is a performer.
+In PROSCENIUM, the theatre itself is a performer.
 Its equipment and mechanisms such as the lights, speakers, curtains, ropes, rails and ladders are all theatrical devices that are subtly manipulated in the work.
-Amidst this graceful dance of architecture emerges a new form of ballet, a partner dance between body and space.
+Amidst this graceful dance of architecture emerges a new cosmic dance.

 PROSCENIUM is the outcome of a three-year research project, during which James worked with various artists and theorists to study the architectural performing of the Proscenium theatre.
 Based in the Canberra Playhouse, the team studied the spacing of performer and object, temporal spilling of past and future spatial relations, the pacification of the audience and the Proscenium as frame, mirror and window.

 In 2019 James was commissioned by QL2 Dance to create a performance of PROSCENIUM with 28 young dancers from the Quantum Leap Ensemble.
 Theatre architect and performance theorist Dorita Hannah joined the team in Canberra to contextualise the research within a wider discourse on theatre design and performance: